- About us

 What things do I need to know or do once I arrive in Australia to settle?

 The are a few basic tasks that all new migrants to Australia should endeavour to get completed as soon as practicable.
-Setting up a bank account, Medicare card, Australian Tax File number etc. The Australian Government Department of Immigration and Citizenship's website has general information on settling in for new migrants.
+Setting up a bank account, Medicare card, Australian Tax File number etc. The Australian Government Department of Immigration and Border Protection's website has general information on settling in for new migrants.

 As a New Zealand citizen, can I study at an Australian University?